 Primary (First Payer) Medical Coverage means your medical bills are paid from the first dollar.
 No “coordination of benefit” claim forms need to be filed.
 You need to know that many travel insurance plans with primary (First Payer) medical benefits will still ask on the claim forms if you have other medical insurance.
 If you answer “yes”, they will likely submit your claim to your other insurance first and process your claim as Secondary coverage.
 All our companies say the answer should be “no” if they want it processed as primary.

-Primary Medical Coverage works best if your medical claim is less than the coverage amount.
+Primary (First Payer) Medical Coverage works best if your medical claim is less than the coverage amount.
 That’s because your travel insurance will pay the claim up to its limit.
 But, when the Primary travel insurance benefits are exhausted, your other insurance won’t count your deductibles and co-pays as paid.

 - You submit the $70,000 medical claim to the travel insurance.
 It pays $50,000 (its maximum)